juan-coder-man/cursor-ai-my-rules/README.md

 # cursor-ai-my-rules

-Custom user rules for Cursor AI (Reglas personalizadas de usuario para Cursor AI)
+Custom user rules for Cursor AI

-## English

 ### How to Add These Rules